Call for sessions

 • The proposed session should be aligned with at least one of the proposed themes.

 • Preference will be given to cross-country, cross-organisation or cross-sector collaboration proposals.
-If you want to contact experts from other organisations, a list of UICC members is available on the UICC members page.
+To contact experts from other organisations, a list of UICC members is available on the UICC members page.

-• Participants should leave the session with new methods, techniques, and/or practical tools that they can adapt/use and put into practice in their own local settings.
+• Participants should come away from a session with new methods, techniques, or practical tools that can be adapted and applied in their respective contexts.

-• Innovative ideas and evidence-based practices that reflect the chosen themes are highly encouraged.
+• Proposals highlighting innovative approaches and evidence-based practices aligned with the selected themes are strongly encouraged.

 • Sessions should prioritise interaction with the audience.
-A 10-minute Q&A discussion at least should close the session.
+A 5-10-minute Q&A discussion at least should close the session.

-• The Programme Committee will determine the session day, time and format within the programme.
-The schedule will be communicated to the session organisers at the end of January 2024.
+• The Programme Committee will determine the session day, time, and format within the programme.
+The schedule will be communicated to the session lead and collaborators (or proposers) at the end of April 2026.

-• Proposed speakers should be aware that their names have been put forward by the session organiser.
-They should also be available to attend the Congress in Geneva if their session has been accepted by the Programme Committee.
+• Proposed speakers must be informed that their names have been submitted as part of a session proposal and should be available to participate in the Congress if the session is accepted by the Programme Committee.

 • The chair/moderator can also take a speaker role within the same session.